odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 {% img center /images/wasec/xss-mitigated.png %}

-As you see in the example above, we have told the broser that our CSP policy only allows scripts included from the same origin of the current URL, which we can easily verify by curling the URL:
+As you see in the example above, we have told the browser that our CSP policy only allows scripts included from the same origin of the current URL, which we can easily verify by curling the URL: